ethankennerly/climate-champion/design.md

     1. Show icon of object to replace with.
     1. [ ] Last toggle group option is help button.
         1. [ ] Clicking help shows modal with text.
-1. [ ] Align places to an isometric grid.
 1. Vacation.
     1. Airplane
     1. Car